openconnectivityfoundation/DeviceBuilder/introspection-examples/readme.md

 please follow the install instructions as available.

 validation changes wrt swagger2.0 validation:
-- allows oneOf/allOf/anyOf constructs in the defintion part of the swagger file.
+- allows oneOf/allOf/anyOf constructs in the definition part of the swagger file.

 Note that this only validates if the structure/content of the introspection device data file is valid.
 It does not check if the contents of the introspection device data actually presents the device itself.